-For fingertip blood, prick the finger and collect blood in the sample transfer pipette up to the red fill line (25 $\mu$ l).
-Follow the "Test Procedure".
+For fingertip blood, prick the finger and discard the first drop.
+Wipe the finger and collect the second drop in the sample transfer pipettes up to the red fill line (25 $\mu$ ).
+Immediately transfer the blood on to the upper end of the Sample Well (S) of the test device as outlined in the "Test Procedure".